bruceravel/LearningLarch/start/fit.rst

    The way I have set up this objective function is to be a function of a single input parameter.
-This input parameter, ``p``, is expected to be a group the attributes of which conatin both the variables of the fit and any arrays that are needed to evaluate the fit.
+This input parameter, ``p``, is expected to be a group the attributes of which contain both the variables of the fit and any arrays that are needed to evaluate the fit.